 4: Cerbère Station

-A Railway Vestige by the Sea Cerbère station , once an important railway junction for trains between France and Spain, is now largely abandoned, offering a nostalgic and unique atmosphere.
+A Railway Relic by the Sea: Cerbère station , once an important railway hub for trains between France and Spain, is now largely abandoned, offering a nostalgic and unique atmosphere.

 Site Features